Bridgewater State Bears: Women's basketball

 The Women's basketball team has been a regional power since its debut in 1982.
-Coach Bridgett Casey coached her 14th season at BSU.
+Coach Bridgett Casey coached her 28th season at BSU.
 In 2007–2008, Bridgett guided the Bears to a 22–5 (.815) record and the program's first appearance in the NCAA Division III Tournament since 1986.
-The woman's basketball team competes in the (ECAC) Eastern College Athletic Conference and the (MASCAC) Massachusetts State College Athletic Conference.
-The Lady Bears' basketball team has qualified for the NCAA D-3 Tournament every year since 2010, and are constantly a contender for the MASCAC Championship.
+The women's basketball team competes in the (MASCAC) Massachusetts State College Athletic Conference.
+The Lady Bears' basketball team has qualified for the NCAA D-3 Tournament every year from 2011-2015 as well as the years 2023 and 2025, and are constantly a contender for the MASCAC Championship.